OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Results

 \subsection{Coronal Predictions}

 We begin with the coronal predictions.
-Figure \ref{cpa} shows the change in latitude (top panel), longitude (middle), and tilt (bottom) versus distance from ForeCAT.
-In the left panels, the black line shows the ensemble seed, the dark gray shows the core of the ensemble (one standard deviation about the mean), and the light gray shows the full range.
+Figure \ref{cpa} shows the change in latitude (top panel), longitude (middle), and tilt (bottom) versus distance from ForeCAT, with results for CME 1 on the left and CME 2 on the right.
+For each CME, the left panels show the coronal trajectory The black line shows the ensemble seed, the dark gray shows the core of the ensemble (one standard deviation about the mean), and the light gray shows the full range.
 The numbers in the bottom right display the mean and standard deviation for each value at the end of the ForeCAT simulation.
 The histograms in the right panels show the distribution of the ensemble values at the end of this component.

+Fig. \ref{cpa}(a) shows a negligible amount of coronal deflection or rotation for CME 1.
+While we see a small imbalance in the forces causes a minor northwestern deflection but this immediately reverses to the southeast and stabilizes at values nearly identical to the initial ones.
+The behavior is nearly identical for all ensemble members with the profiles simply being shifted up or down according to their initial values.
+The mean final coronal latitude, longitude, and tilt are all within 0.5$^{\circ}$ of the ensemble seed values.
+The ranges in the final ensemble latitude and longitude are actually smaller than the range in the initial values of those parameters.

-Fig. \ref{cpa} shows the expected northeastern deflection for the majority of ensemble members.
-The CME longitude is shown with respect to the Earth location at the time of the GCS measurement, which is almost 4$^{\circ}$ lower in Carrington longitude than the start time due to the rotation of the Carrington coordinate system with the solar surface.
-The majority of CMEs show a slight clockwise rotation, though the full range exhibits more significant rotations in both directions.
+Fig. \ref{cpa}(b) shows the expected northeastern deflection, as observed for CME 2, for the majority of ensemble members.
+On average, these CMEs deflect 9$^{\circ}$ northward and 12$^{\circ}$ eastward, but have negligible rotation (4$^{\circ}$ counterclockwise).
+The full ensemble range exhibits some significant rotations in both directions but the average behavior is small.
 We typically interpret this spread in rotations as consistent with a background magnetic field causing little to no rotations and that they instead result from slight imbalances in our chosen initial position.

-The ForeCAT results yield a position and orientation consistent with the DONKI and GCS reconstructions but additionally provide a range of probabilities based on a physics-driven simulation.
+These two exhibit fairly different behavior, a nearly radial trajectory compared to about 10$^{\circ}$ of change in both latitude and longitude.
+For both CMEs, the ForeCAT results yield a position and orientation consistent with the DONKI and GCS reconstructions but additionally provide a range of probabilities based on a physics-driven simulation.